kute/purepythontest/README.md

 # purepythontest
-practice test in python for all kinds of library
+practice test in python(3.5.2) for all kinds of library

 kutekute00@gmail.com